semiprime/pygenda/docs/Development.md

 available in the "installed" version.

-(Note that if you install in Develop mode, you'll need to build the clipboard library manually: cd csrc; make; make cp.)
+(Note that if you install in Develop mode, you'll need to build the clipboard library manually, as in the section below.)

 Building clipboard library
 --------------------------